 Take a deep breath, try to relax and keep these five things in mind before you take the RD exam to become a registered dietitian nutritionist.

 1. You’ve done all the work.

 You’ve likely spent the last 3-4 years of your life eating, breathing and sleeping dietetics.
 You finished a difficult degree based on hard science, which means you had to suffer through organic chemistry, biochemistry and advanced nutrition metabolism.
-You applied to and were matched/accepted into an internship, which is a feat in itself.
+You applied to and were matched to an internship, which is a feat in itself.
 You completed said internship, which included at least 1200 hours of working as a RD-in-training, which means that you’re ready to work as an entry-level RD.

 The RD exam is just that–an exam.
-A weird exam in that it tests you on a wide range of topics and no two tests are the same, but in the end its just a test.
+A weird exam in that it tests you on a wide range of topics and no two tests are the same, but in the end it’s just a test.
 The experiences you’ve had along the way in your internship, work experience and volunteering is what solidified the topics you learned in your dietetics program and made you the almost-RD you are today.

 2. You’ve taken harder tests.
 Trust me.

 Like I said before, the RD exam is just…weird.
 It’s hard to describe but anyone who has taken it has agreed–it’s an odd test and you will probably feel underwhelmed when it’s over.

 BUT, that does not mean you shouldn’t study.
 Likely you already have an idea of what area of dietetics you’d like to work in and are wondering when you are ever going to need to know management questions or why a green vegetable turns brown in an acid.
 But because dietetics is such a broad field we all must know a little of everything.